Are you feeling the call to become a small business owner and are considering investing in a laundromat business?

 Is owning a laundromat a full-time job?

 If you decide to take a hands-on approach and manage everything yourself, owning a laundromat can be more than a full-time job.
 It can eat up all of your free time and become an exhausting endeavor.
-However, if you hire others to work for you and outsource operations wherever you can, you can buy back some time and make it a more enjoyable experience.
+However, if you hire others to work for you and outsource operations wherever you can, you can buy back some time and make it a more of a passive income source.
 Though, of course, every hire you make eats into your profits.

 Ultimately, your ownership experience depends on your budget, your willingness to be on-premises, and if you can find reliable people to keep operations running smoothly.